 “I think Mommy’s our real Mommy,” said Kimmey with wisdom far beyond her years.
 “Cause we love her best!”

 Angelia was instantly curious.
 Why would they have lots of Mommies, and why was she on the run with them?
-What in the world could she be running from?”
-And what did the boy mean when he said Mommy tects us?
+What in the world could she be running from?
+What did the boy mean when he said Mommy tects us?
+She wondered.

 “Mommy’s scared,” said Billy.